 Footrot Flats by Murray Ball

 Bruce the Barbarian

-In November 1974, Ball eventually left the United Kingdom again, returning to New Zealand, this time permanently.
-He bought a 1.6 hectare farm near Gisborne in the North Island.
+In November 1974, the Ball family left the United Kingdom again, returning to New Zealand permanently.
+In the meantime, he bought a 1.6 hectare farm near Gisborne in the North Island.
 Later, he would buy an additional 202 hectare of hill country, which he named Te Kuri Farm.
 In the paddocks behind his homestead was originally a slip-prone hill.
-According to Ball's longtime friend, Tom Scott, Ball planted thousands of trees there and went to water them on a daily basis.
+According to Ball's longtime friend Tom Scott, Ball planted thousands of trees there and went to water them on a daily basis.
 In 1995, in collaboration with the Department of Conservation, he developed a public walkway through it.
-According to his son, Ball not only wanted to counter erosion, but also the "travesty" of the European agriculture that tried to modify the picturesque Australian landscapes.
+According to his son, Ball not only wanted to counter erosion, but also the "travesty" of European agriculture that tried to modify the picturesque Australian landscapes.

-Originally, he kept submitted his daily and weekly comics and cartoons to his British publications by mail.
-But in 1975, a postal strike in the United Kingdom delayed everything, leaving him without money for several weeks.
-During this period, Ball created several new comics for New Zealand magazines.
-'The Doctor' (1975-1976) ran in Thursday, while 'The Kids' (1976-1979) was serialized in The New Zealand Listener.
-Another comic was 'Nature Calls'.
-Apart from these straightforward gag comics, Ball also created 'Damn Dog', the embryonal version of what would eventually become his signature series, 'Footrot Flats'.
+Throughout the decade, Ball kept submitting his weekly comics and cartoons to his British clients by mail.
+But a 1975 postal strike in the United Kingdom delayed everything, leaving him without money for several weeks.
+It prompted Ball to create new comics for New Zealand magazines as well.
+'The Doctor' (1975-1976) ran in Thursday, and 'The Kids' (1976-1979) was serialized in The New Zealand Listener.
+Another comic he created during this period was 'Nature Calls'.
+Apart from these straightforward gag comics, Ball also created 'Damn Dog', the embryonic version of what would eventually become his signature series, 'Footrot Flats'.

+Footrot Flats by Murray Ball